 So, what does testing involve?

-Your gastroenterologist will administer a routine set of tests on the tissue from a colon cancer.
-If the test indicates a high probability that a genetic disorder is involved, your physician will refer you to a genetic counselor be made so that a much more detailed family history can be obtained and further genetic testing can be performed.
+Your gastroenterologist will administer a routine set of tests on the tissue of the colon cancer.
+If the test indicates a high probability that a genetic disorder is involved, your physician will refer you to a genetic counselor so that a more detailed family history can be obtained and further genetic testing can be performed.